isaac-dev245/systems-leadership/README.md

 ### RFC 1925: The Twelve Networking Truths

-Published April 1, 1996 — on April Fools' Day, because the truths are funny right up until they aren't.
+Published April 1, 1996, April Fools' Day, because the truths are funny right up until they aren't.

 1. It Has to Work.
 2. No matter how hard you push and no matter what the priority, you can't increase the speed of light.